microsoft/NubesGen/README.md

 terraform init && terraform apply -auto-approve
 ```

+## Why the name "NubesGen"?

+NubesGen is a code generator for Terraform.
+In Latin, Terra means "earth" and Nubes means "cloud".

 ## Why only Azure?

 There is nothing specific to Azure in NubesGen, but as our goal is to have high-quality templates and as this is being done by Azure experts, we are only focusing on Azure for the moment.